tresoldi/ngesh/README.md

 The intended pronunciation, as in the most accepted reconstructions, is /ŋeʃ/.
-But don't stress over it, and feel free to call it /n̩.gɛʃ/, as many people seem to do.
+But don't stress over it, and feel free to call it /n̩.gɛʃ/, as most people have been doing.

 ## Alternatives